Academy Awards Announce Rule Change After COVID-19

 How The Academy Awards Will Look After COVID-19

 Previous Oscar rules have stated that any film must have a seven-day run at a commercial theater in Los Angeles in order to be eligible.
 If this rule was to be kept in place, only films prior to the pandemic would be eligible (or any that come out near the end of the year, which is still full of uncertainty).
-Obviously, the Academy doesn’t want Birds of Prey to win Best Picture.
+Obviously, the Academy doesn’t want Birds of Prey to win Best Picture, even though it technically was number 1 in its opening weekend at the box office.
 Following the earlier announcements regarding eligibility changes from both the Golden Globes and the Emmys, the Academy Awards has made a change to prevent something like this happening.

 Any film released in 2020 will now be eligible for consideration as long as it has a digital release.
 However, the film needed to at least have a theatrical release planned.
 So, films that had their release directly impacted by COVID-19 are eligible, but not films that were always planning for only releasing digitally.
 Additionally, any films that want to be considered will need to be available on the streaming site for Academy members within 60 days of their digital release.